BRiDGEIris/genomicAPI/README.md

 Introduction to genomicAPI
 ==========================

-genomicAPI is a set of apps developed with Hue SDK for accessing genomic data stored in various databases (HBase, MySQL, etc).
+genomicAPI is a set of appsa and APIs developed with Hue SDK for accessing genomic data stored in various databases (HBase, MySQL, etc).

 Install a new app in your Hue UI